 - Finger or toe amputation

-A personal injury lawyer can help you earn financial compensation for your damages if your amputation was due to someone else’s recklessness.
+A personal injury lawyer could help you get financial compensation for your damages if your amputation was due to someone else’s negligence.

 Common Causes of Amputations

 You may have to get an amputation for many reasons.
-For example, frostbite or a severe infection are common causes of amputation.
+For example, frostbite, medical conditions, or severe infections are common causes of amputation.

 Some other causes of trauma-related amputation injuries include: